Wicked (2024 film): Release

-Wicked premiered in Sydney, Australia at the State Theatre on November 3, 2024, with subsequent premieres in Los Angeles at the Dorothy Chandler Pavilion on November 9, Mexico City at the Auditorio Nacional on November 11, New York City at the Museum of Modern Art on November 14, and London at the Royal Festival Hall on November 18.
-It was theatrically released by Universal Pictures in Australia and Mexico on November 21, and in the United States on November 22, with engagements in RealD 3D, IMAX, Dolby Cinema, 4DX, ScreenX and D-Box.
-This was followed by its Polish premiere as the closing night film of the 32nd International Film Festival of the Art of Cinematography Camerimage on November 23, with cinematographer Alice Brooks and production designer Nathan Crowley (who received the 2024 Production Designer Award at the festival) in attendance.
+Wicked premiered in Sydney at the State Theatre on November 3, 2024, with subsequent premieres in Los Angeles at the Dorothy Chandler Pavilion on November 9, Mexico City at the Auditorio Nacional on November 11, Manhattan, New York at the Museum of Modern Art on November 14, and London at the Royal Festival Hall on November 18.
+It was theatrically released by Universal Pictures in Australia and Mexico on November 21, and in the U.S. on November 22, with engagements in RealD 3D, IMAX, Dolby Cinema, 4DX, ScreenX and D-Box.
+That was followed by its premiere in Poland as the closing night film of the 32nd International Film Festival of the Art of Cinematography Camerimage on November 23, with cinematographer Alice Brooks and production designer Nathan Crowley (who received the 2024 Production Designer Award at the festival) in attendance.
 Advance screenings took place on November 18, 2024, for Amazon Prime members, and on November 20 for the general public.
-These two screenings marked the only times during the film's theatrical release that most theaters across the United States were simultaneously able to show the film in IMAX, due to Gladiator II taking over most of those screens on opening weekend.
-A sing-along version of the film was released theatrically on December 25, 2024.
+The two screenings marked the only times during the theatrical release that most theaters across the United States were simultaneously able to show it in IMAX, due to Gladiator II taking over most of those screens on opening weekend.
+A sing-along version was released theatrically on Christmas Day 2024.